ropensci/roweb3/content/blog/2021-04-16-latest-ropensci-news-digest/index.md

-The following  package recently became a part of our software suite:
+The following two packages recently became a part of our software suite:

++ [circle](https://docs.ropensci.org/circle), developed by Patrick Schratz: Tools for interacting with the Circle CI API.
+Besides executing common tasks such as querying build logs and restarting builds, this package also helps setting up permissions to deploy from builds.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/356) by Max Joseph, Sharla Gelfand.

 + [dataaimsr](https://docs.ropensci.org/dataaimsr), developed by Diego R. Barneche together with AIMS Datacentre : AIMS Data Platform API Client which provides easy access to AIMS Data Platform scientific data and information.
 It has been [reviewed](https://github.com/ropensci/software-review/issues/428) by Sam Albers, Elizabeth Stark, Laura DeCicco.